About

 It’s all about the right fit

-I offer tremendous value to the right kind of company.
-When I meet with a prospective client for the first time, I try to gauge the chemistry and figure out if I’m a good fit for their needs.
-If I think I can add value, I’ll plead my case, but if I think it’s not a good fit, I’ll make a recommendation for an alternate approach.
+We offer tremendous value to the right kind of company.
+When we meet with a prospective client for the first time, we try to gauge the chemistry and figure out if we’re a good fit for their needs.
+If we think we can add value, we’ll plead our case, but if we think it’s not a good fit, we’ll make a recommendation for an alternate approach.

 Honest pay for honest work